Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring

-The YAML files for the tests include keywords for setting tags like ``unstable'' or ``slow'' that may be used to tell the CTest utility to skip such tests on certain platforms.
+Other tests may take an excessive time under some conditions.
+The YAML files for the tests include a keyword for setting tags like ``unstable'' or ``slow'' that may be used to tell the CTest utility via command-line flags to selectively skip such tests as needed.

+In the same spirit as the \texttt{force-styles} tests, we recently added a comprehensive collection of unit and validation tests for discrete element modeling (DEM) simulations (see Sect.~\ref{sec:ai-usage:develop} item~\ref{sec:ai-usage:develop:grantest}).
+The important difference from the previous category of tests is that these tests not only detect regressions from a recorded reference state, but also compare simple benchmark test cases against the corresponding analytical solutions.
+This kind of validation is of high importance in the DEM simulation community and thus adding them addresses a significant deficiency of LAMMPS for those applications and complements the significant development that the DEM support in LAMMPS has seen in recent years.

 Another set of tests in the \texttt{unittest} tree concerns the C-language library interface and its wrappers for Python and Fortran.
 These tests primarily focus on features that are specific to the interfaces and thus not covered by the tests for force styles and similar.